Brussels Philharmonic | F/W 24 with Ilan Volkov

 F/W 24 with Ilan Volkov

-"We’ll looking back at the classic repertoire with our new music collaboration in mind."
+"We’ll be looking back at the classic repertoire with our new music collaboration in mind."

 Our principal gust conductor, Ilan Volkov, a musical omnivore and passionate ambassador of living composers and groundbreaking initiatives, Volkov has launched the acclaimed Tectonics Festival and the I&I Foundation, created founded by Ilan and Ilya Gringolts with a mission to bring together performers and composers, generating fully funded commissions which will lead to the creation of a diverse body of new music and the cultivation of enthusiastic audiences for new music around the world.
 He looks ahead to the next season with the Brussels Philharmonic: discover his concerts in Fall/Winter 24.